frederic-perez/AmE-dictionary/data/dictionary.md

 __exculpate__ _v_ :two: /EK-skull-payt/ To clear from alleged fault or guilt.
 To clear of guilt or blame. _Syn_ acquit, assoil, exonerate, discharge, clear _He was exculpated from the charge when the real criminal confessed._
 __exculpatory__ _adj_ Tending to clear someone, especially a suspect, of guilt or blame; exonerative.
 __exec__ _n informal_ :six: (execs) __1__ An executive. _I’m a retired tech exec._ __2__ The executive officer of a unit of the armed forces. _He has fallen short as an exec._
+__execrable__ _adj_ Of very poor quality; unequivocally detestable. _Syn_ hateful, odious, deplorable _The meal they were served was execrable from beginning to end, but they were too hungry to care._
 __execrate__ _v_ Find repugnant. _Syn_ abhor, abominate, loathe
 __exemplary__ _adj_ :two::hammer: _Less-than-exemplary antifouling efforts._
 __exemplify__ _v_ To furnish or serve as an example of; typify. _Syn_ represent _Her character exemplifies the emotional turmoil of many women._